wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

         Connect to your Wavefront dashboard using this one-time use link: https://wavefront.surf/us/example
       ```
+1. Add data to your application before you start to view the data on Wavefront.
+    {% include tip.html content="Try out the [Wavefront Spring Boot Tutorial](wavefront_springboot_tutorial.html)."%}
-2. Click `https://wavefront.surf/us/<name>` and you are taken to the Wavefront Service dashboard where you can examine the data sent by your application.
+1. Click `https://wavefront.surf/us/<name>` and you are taken to the Wavefront Service dashboard where you can examine the data sent by your application.
     {% include note.html content="Want to see the cool information you can gather from the Service Dashboard?
 See [Explore the Default Service Dashboard](tracing_ui_overview.html#explore-the-default-service-dashboard)." %}

-{% include tip.html content="Every time the application starts, either an account is auto-negotiated, or it is restored from `~/.wavefront_freemium` that is saved on your home directory. "%}

 ### Optional: Custom Configurations

 You can add the following custom configurations.
 {% include note.html content="See the [GitHub documentation](https://github.com/wavefrontHQ/wavefront-spring-boot#wavefront-spring-boot-starter) for more details on customer configurations."%}

-* Wavefront allows you to invite users and send data to the same cluster.<br/>
+* **Invite users and let them send data to the same cluster.**<br/>
   1. Save the link that you used to access the Service dashboard.
   1. Copy and paste the properties that were printed on your terminal to your projects `application.properties` file.
       ```